Winter storm expected to bring up to foot of snow, fierce winds on Thursday

 RELATED: MBTA warning riders of possible delays due to cold weather

-Meteorologist Chris Lambert says eastern Massachusetts will see the heaviest snow and wind.
-The area is under a winter storm watch.
+Eastern Massachusetts will see the heaviest snow and wind, but many areas are under a winter storm watch.
+Middlesex, Norfolk, Bristol, Plymouth, Suffolk, Essex, Barnstable and Dukes counties are all under a watch until 1 a.m. on Friday.

-The “powerhouse” storm is developing off Florida and will move up the coast, according to Lambert.
-It’s expected to clip Massachusetts on Thursday, bringing significant snow to many areas.
+The “powerhouse” storm is developing off Florida and will move up the coast, according to Meteorologist Chris Lambert.
+It’s expected to clip Massachusetts on Thursday as it passes Nantucket, bringing significant snow to many areas.

+“It’s a classic Nor’easter track for a major winter storm here in southern New England,” Meteorologist Jeremy Reiner said.

-Light snow will start to fly as early as 4 a.m. before the storm intensifies around 7 a.m. and continues through until 7 p.m.
+Light snow will start to fly as early as 6 a.m. before the storm intensifies around 10 a.m. and continues on until 7 p.m.
+Travel is expected to be poor due to possible whiteout conditions.

-Depending upon the track of the storm, metro Boston, southeastern Massachusetts and points along the North Shore and in the Merrimack Valley could see 8-12 inches of snow.
+Depending upon the track of the storm, Metro Boston, southeastern Massachusetts and points along the North Shore and in the Merrimack Valley could see 8-12 inches of snow.

 Worcester County could see 4-8 inches of snow.
 Western Massachusetts will likely see 2-4 inches.
 Cape Cod and the Islands will see 2-4 inches of snow.